 - taken within the last eight years prior to matriculation and

 - equivalent to those on the list of approved courses below, as determined by the Dean of Students Office.

-Students who have not fulfilled the GS quantitative reasoning requirement through standardized scores or transfer credit are required to take the GS Quantitative Reasoning Exam during or prior to Orientation Week.
+Students who have not fulfilled the quantitative reasoning requirement through standardized scores or transfer credit may take the GS Quantitative Reasoning Exam during or prior to Orientation Week.